 - You will receive academic advising to assist you in transferring your coursework to Shepherd and ensuring a timely graduation.

-- You will receive a tuition discount when you transfer to Shepherd if you meet the Dual Admissions requirements (see below):
+- You will receive a 25% tuition discount (approximately $4,157 annually) when you transfer to Shepherd if you meet the Dual Admissions requirements (see below):

 What Are The Requirements?